AndersGiovanni/AGMoller/README.md

 I'm a Data Scientist at [Firmnav](https://firmnav.com/) and MSc student in Data Science at [IT University of Copenhagen](https://itu.dk/).

-- 🤟 I teach computers understand language - or try to.
+- 🤟 I teach computers understand language.
 - 🇩🇰 I'm trying to see if I can help building cool NLP tools in Danish.
 - 🏥 I'm also particularly interested in combining the two above and apply it in the healthcare sector.
 - 👨🏼‍💻 I recently started tracking my ML experiments on [Weights & Biases](https://wandb.ai/hrmussa).
 Go check it out, it's a nice tool.